bcgov/hets/README.md

 **Client Code**

-- Run npm install from the client directory to configure the client build environment
+- Run npm ci from the client directory to configure the client build environment
 - The frameworks used for this application are React/Redux.

 **API Services**